NathanielLudwig/CSCI5611-finalproject/README.md

 ## Progress Report
 <img width="372" alt="Screenshot 2022-12-19 at 10 59 01 PM" src="https://user-images.githubusercontent.com/37120685/208587409-c671e6bf-5127-42bc-acc9-07b984fcf7df.png">
 Attempts to simulate the fluid in three dimensions were not successful due to performance problems, largely caused by the lack of a spatial data structure.
-In addition, issues with the relaxation part of the algorithm and improper parameter tuning resulted in unrealistic results during this stage of the project.
+In addition, issues with the relaxation part of the algorithm and improper parameter tuning resulted in unrealistic fluid during this stage of the project.

 # Peer Feedback